LOCO Feature Importance Inference without Data Splitting via Minipatch Ensembles: Additional Theoretical Results and Proofs

-\end{theorem} Now we state the full version of Theorem \ref{prop:coverage_tilde_Delta}. \begin{theorem} Consider the linear model described above, and suppose that the conditions in Theorem \ref{thm:coverage_buffer} all hold.
+\end{theorem} As a consequence of Theorem \ref{prop:MP_target_full}, we can show that our confidence interval also has valid coverage for the population feature importance $\Delta_j^{*}$: \begin{cor} Consider the linear model described above, and suppose that the conditions in Theorem \ref{thm:coverage_buffer} all hold.
 If the minipatch size $(m,n)$ satisfies